 No formal testing is usually needed or performed to diagnose caput succedaneum.
 Instead, a physician will perform a physical examination and assess the symptoms to make a formal diagnosis.

-If the infant develops jaundice that’s treated immediately, there is usually no long-term problems associated with caput succedaneum as the baby’s scalp begins to heal within a dew days and the head returns to its normal size.
+If the infant develops jaundice that’s treated immediately, there are usually no long-term problems associated with caput succedaneum as the baby’s scalp begins to heal within a few days and the head returns to its normal size.
 However, as previously mentioned, untreated jaundice can lead to several long-term complications, including Kernicterus, a form of brain damage that can be marked by:

 - Athetoid cerebral palsy